QBobWatson/ipe2tikz/README.md

 + Exporting gradients and effects is not supported.
 Gradients could in theory be exported as shades, if someone wanted to code it.
 Effects probably cannot be implemented within PGF/TikZ.
 + Exporting bitmapped images is not supported.
 You can use `\includegraphics` within a text object in Ipe, after putting `\usepackage{graphicx}` in the preamble.
 The image will display in Ipe (if you have a recent enough version), and it should appear after compiling the exported code.

-+ Only the current page, and the first view on that page, are exported.
++ Only the current page, and the current view on that page, are exported.
 + The exporter won't export symbols (marks and arrows) from stylesheets; these have to be defined by hand in a TikZ style.
 Note however that Ipe's standard marks and arrows are already defined in `tikzlibraryipe.code.tex`.
 + The exporter won't export tilings / fill patterns from stylesheets either;
   these must also be done by hand.
 It requires a bit of work to define a new fill pattern in TikZ.
 For this reason, only the fill patterns that are predefined in TikZ and which can also be drawn by Ipe are defined in `tikz.isy`.
 + When in *Export complete document* mode, the size of the paper in LaTeX is set to the size of the paper in Ipe.
 However, Ipe also sets PDF's `ArtBox` and (optionally) `CropBox` to the bounding box of the image.
 The exporter does